What is a gastrointestinal carcinoid tumor?

 Neuroendocrine tumors in the pancreas are known as islet cell carcinomas or pancreatic neuroendocrine tumors.
 Islet cell tumors are not the same as carcinoid tumors.
 They have a different prognosis (course of disease and outlook) and respond differently to treatment.
-These tumors are not discussed further in this document.
-For more information about pancreatic neuroendocrine tumors, please see our document, Pancreatic Cancer.
+This document does not discuss neuroendocrine tumors, but you can find more information in our document Pancreatic Cancer.

 Carcinoid is the term used to describe well to moderately differentiated neuroendocrine tumors in the stomach, intestine, appendix, rectum, and lung.
-This document does not discuss carcinoid tumors that start in the lungs.
-For more information about these tumors, please see our document, Lung Carcinoid Tumor.
+This document does not discuss carcinoid tumors that start in the lung, but you can find more information in our document Lung Carcinoid Tumor.

 Neuroendocrine tumors and cancers act like the cells they come from, often releasing certain hormone-like substances into the bloodstream.
 In most people with carcinoid tumors, the levels of these hormones are not high enough to cause symptoms.
 But in about 1 person out of 10 with carcinoid tumors, the tumor spreads and grows enough to release high amounts of these hormones.
 This can cause a set of symptoms known as the carcinoid syndrome.
 Some symptoms of the carcinoid syndrome include flushing (redness of the skin with a feeling of warmth), wheezing, diarrhea, and a fast heartbeat.